 The community of Joshua Tree rises out of the Mojave Desert in stark contrast to Palm Springs, the nearby city known for mid-century estates and plentiful swimming pools.
 Joshua Tree residents have instead embraced a rugged, cheerfully weird vision of the West.
 Iconoclasts, artists, musicians, and outdoorsy types have all carved out a place for themselves in this arid landscape, where an abbreviated downtown is home to shops selling vintage wares, handicrafts, crystals, and herbs.
 Many use the town as a base for exploring nearby Joshua Tree National Park, whose nearly 800,000 acres lure hikers, rock-climbers, and stargazers with an magical landscape marked by vast plains, mountains, rock formations, cacti, and the unusual trees for which this place is named.

-When is the best time to stay in a vacation rental in Joshua Tree?
+The best time to stay in a vacation rental in Joshua Tree

 Spring and fall are the most popular times to visit Joshua Tree, when temperatures are mild and hospitable to hiking and other outdoor activities.
 (Be sure to pack layers for these seasons, as temperatures can drop dramatically when the sun goes down.)
 In March and April, dazzlingly colored wildflowers bloom in the national park.
 During the summer, temperatures can soar into the hundreds Fahrenheit; in the winter the days are cool and the nights are freezing, with snow at higher elevations.
 In May and October the town hosts the Joshua Tree Music Festival, which features up-and-coming artists, many of whom have gone on to major careers.